mangelini/sailing-club-multimodule/README.md

 - This application uses MySQL as the DBMS which is not provided from the project, and thus should be already installed in the host machine
 - Eclipse or IntelliJ should have been already installed with the latest JDK
-- JavaFX should be already installed and setup in the host environment

 ## Setup
 > :warning: **The following scripts will erase a database named sailing-club if it already exists in the host machine**
 - Execute the `createProductionDB.sql` script situated in